cosimopyn/MS_Audit_Sys/cluster/ReadMe.md

-# Cluster IP configuration
+# Multiple nodes on one VM
-Cluster need to own multiple private IPs
+Cluster needs to own multiple private IPs to start Constellation nodes.
+In this case, "permissioned-nodes.json" and "static-nodes.json" only list IP of Node 1.
+We use `HOST_IP_BASE` and `HOST_IP_OFFSET` in "config-cluster.json" to define these IPs.

-Setting:
+VM IP configuration Setting:
 1. Azure -> VM -> Network Interface
 2. Enable IP forwarding
 3. Add IP configuration